Year 5 2024 - 2025

 Reading

-When you see your child reading, praise them: “I love to see you reading!”
+When you see your child reading, encourage and praise them: “I love to see you reading!”

 For more tips on helping your child read, click here.